wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 you have two new multi-core computers to choose from, one with 5 cores and one with 10 cores. *Your only concern is to maximize parallel efficiency.* All of the cores are identical.
 You have 15 tasks to run, each taking 1 second to complete on a core.
-Which multi-core computer will provide the higher parallel efficiency?
+Which multi-core computer will provide the highest parallel efficiency?
 <div class="ui accordion fluid">
   <div class="title">